Butterfly Plants

 Larkspur

-The Larkspur plant is recognizable thanks to its airy, towering spikes of beautiful blossoms.
+Larkspur A Beautiful Addition to Your Garden for Vibrant Blooms The Larkspur plant is recognizable thanks to its airy, towering spikes of beautiful blossoms.
 While the most commonly found hue of these soaring beauties is blue, they also can be found in violet, white, red, yellow, and pink varieties.
 At full maturity, the traditional species of this plant can reach up to nine feet or more, while more modern versions will reach a maximum height of around four feet.
 A member of the Ranunculaceae family, this flower's regal spikes are long-lasting, even after they've been cut.
 The plant can be found in annuals, biennials, and perennials.
 Native to the Northern Hemisphere, this graceful plant can be called Delphinium, Lark's Claw, Knight's Spur, Consolida Ajacis, and Lark's Heel.
-Larkspur's Attributes One of the most significant attributes that set the Larkspur aside from the rest is how its petals mature.
+One of the most significant attributes that set the Larkspur aside from the rest is how its petals mature.
 You'll see this plant flower in late spring to late summer.
 They grow together to create a hollow-like pocket.
 This pocket will have between two and five spurs near its apex.
 Each flower will possess a black or white center, known as a bee.
-Larkspur Is very Unique.
-Its leaves are unique in size and style.
+How to Grow Larkspur Tips for Thriving Flowers in Your Garden Its leaves are unique in size and style.
 This plant usually has between three and seven lobed palmate leaves, with lobes that vary in number and size depending on the individual plant species.
 Its deep green, soft, fern-like foliage provides the perfect backdrop for summertime blooms.
-Benefits Of The Larkspur Larkspur plant is known to be deer and drought-resistant.
+Larkspur Care Guide Ensuring Healthy Growth and Stunning Blossoms Larkspur plant is known to be deer and drought-resistant.
 It's low-maintenance, making it the perfect colorful addition to any household garden.
 This herbaceous plant will surely attract butterflies, bees, and hummingbirds throughout the year's warmer months.
 Many landscapers will use this versatile plant for garden edging, backdrops, and walkways.
 Its horizontal prowess, combined with its gorgeous hues, makes it one-of-a-kind in the horticultural world.

 Marsh Hibiscus